ultimate-pa/ultimate/README.md

 ## Verification Tools (SV-COMP)

-Among other plugins and libraries, Ultimate contains 4 program verification tools with which we participate in [SV-COMP](sv-comp.sosy-lab.org/): Automizer, Taipan, Kojak and GemCutter.
+Among other plugins and libraries, Ultimate contains several program verification tools with which we participate in the [International Competition on Software Verification (SV-COMP)](sv-comp.sosy-lab.org/).
+In this competition, various fully-automatic verifiers and bug finding tools from academia and industry compete, to see which tool can successfully analyse the most programs wrt. a give.
+We currently compete with 4 tools: Automizer, Taipan, Kojak and GemCutter.

 ### Ultimate Automizer
 Contact: Matthias Heizmann